parentingteensandtweens.com

 To (Maybe) Start a Conversation

 Having a dialogue about sex and dating can be challenging.
 You may be dying to know what your teen is thinking (or doing), but you can’t force it.
-The fastest way to end a conversation is making it feel like an interrogation.
+The fastest way to end a conversation is to make it feel like an interrogation.

 So choose times when your kid is relaxed and possibly receptive.
 Stick to ideas and generalities rather than specifics about their personal life.
 Tap into their knowledge and perspective rather than trying to convey yours.
 Try telling stories about what was hard or confusing for you; that normalizes the struggles of adolescence and makes you more approachable.
 Even if your efforts fall flat, your child notices you’ve tried and may be more willing to talk another time.